 One foundational course, chosen from the following options:

-United States in the World 11: American Health Care Policy
+- United States in the World 11: American Health Care Policy (not currently offered)

 Three additional courses, one course in three of the following eight categories:

 - Health and Demography